ANGST LEEFT IN DE TOEKOMST EN SCHULD IN HET VERLEDEN

 Dus angst leeft in de toekomst en schuld leeft in het verleden.
 Alle angst is te herleiden naar angst voor de dood.

 Stukje gechreven door Jon Mundy, vroeger christelijk predikant en nu interreligieus predikant.
-Zelf vertalen, via DeepL translate (hele goeie) of Google of andere vertaalmachine.
+Zelf vertalen, via DeepL translate (hele goeie) of Google of andere vertaalmachine, of nieuwste: chat GTP.

 The Attraction of Guilt